8 of Adelaide City’s Free Attractions

 The Palm House, built in 1877, displays the array of plants from the island of Madagascar.

-If you are short on time, then a stroll through the gardens will restore your energy levels.
+If you are short on time, a stroll through the gardens will restore your energy levels.
 Take a break on one of the benches or grassy areas and breathe in the fresh air.

 The gardens are free to visit at any time of the year.
-You could either bring a picnic lunch or enjoy eating in one of the three cafes/restaurants in the park.
+You could bring a picnic lunch or enjoy eating in one of the three cafes/restaurants in the park.

 Walking paths lead you back into the city centre alongside the River Torrens.